 Every day I walk through our city centre, I see a bike on a rail missing its wheel or two, a lock abandoned on a rail without the bike, or worse, a bike rail ripped off.
 Cycling is the major transport of people in Cambridge and if you are a victim of this, it is a bit shocking and devastating especially if you had an expensive bike that you really love.

 I am a nurse of the NHS and my mode of transportation to work is cycling, because 1) it is convenient and 2) it is less expensive given the fact that a week of bus ticket is £14 which works about £672 annually.
 I never thought of buying an expensive bike in Cambridge for I knew the consequences it could bring because of the above mentioned reasons.
-However, I bought an e-bike through Cyclescheme as I was in the process of buying a house in Waterbeach with my ex before we broke up earlier this year; and the only mode of transportation for me if ever, was cycle-train-cycle.
+However, I bought an e-bike through Cyclescheme as I was looking to move outside the city, and the only mode of transportation for me if ever, was cycle-train-cycle.

 Before the lockdown, I went to shop for food and essentials in the city centre and I parked my bike at the bike cave of Grand Arcade mall.
 One would think that this is the best place to park your bike because people are here all the time as there is a cycle shop just in front of it, and there are CCTVs everywhere.